thingplus/thingplus.github.io/_posts/en/posts/2015-6-2-en_help_FAQ.md

 ---
+layout: post
-title: FAQ
+title: "FAQ"
 tags: help
 published: true
-permalink: /en/faq.html
 ---

-TBD
+---

-Answer for frequently asked question.
+Answer for frequently asked questionaires.

+* Q. Do not have enough knowledeg on IoT, can I use Thing+?

+* Q. Who build Thing+?

+* Q. How long we can use Thing+?

+* Q. price quotation of Thing+?

-* Q. How to change time zone in line chart, Dashboard?
+* Q. How to set line chart on Dash board?
-  - Click set icon on upper right position in widget<i class="fa fa-cog fa-lg"></i>
+  - Click set icon for upper side<i class="fa fa-cog fa-lg"></i> of widget.
-  - Set time zone in "time zone" on "Widget setting" screen
-  - Set 24 hours for maxium.
+  - Click "time zone" on right side of "Set widget" screen.
+Can set up to 24 hours.

-* Q. How to monitor for old data on sensor?
+* Q. How to monitor old data?
-  - Select sensor analysis in upper menu <i class="fa fd-menu_analysis fa-lg"></i>
+  - Click sensor analysis on menu <i class="fa fd-menu_analysis fa-lg"></i> on top.
-  - Select a gateway
+  - Select Gateway.
-  - Select Sensor type
+  - Select sensor type.
-  - Select time zone from 1 hour ago to 7 days.
+  - select from 1 hour to 7days.
-  - Select monitoring time zone (Initial setting will be today, and monitor up to selected date.)
-  - 하단 주황색으로 표시된 영역만큼 상단 그래프 영역에 표시됩니다.(주황색 영역을 드래그하면 이전 그래프를 상단 그래프영역에서 볼 수 있습니다.)
-  - 위에서 설정한 기간 전체의 데이터는 <i class="fa fa-fw fa-download fa-lg"></i> 아이콘을 클릭하면 CSV파일로 다운로드가 가능합니다.(엑셀로 확인 가능)
+  - choose initial date to monitor (Without adjustment, initial day is today)
+  - As selected time zone on orrange color, upper graph will display data.
+(Drag orange colored area for previous graph on chart)
+  - Get CSV file to use excel in setting term of data by click <i class="fa fa-fw fa-download fa-lg"></i>.
-* Q. 센서데이터 비교하는 방법
+* Q. Compare sensor data
-  - <i class="fa fa-fw fa-plus fa-lg"></i> 아이콘을 클릭하면 센서 선택창을 추가할 수 있습니다.
+  - Add sensor selection by click <i class="fa fa-fw fa-plus fa-lg"></i> icon.
-  - 이후 데이터 조회하는 방법과 동일하게 설정하여 여러 센서데이터를 비교할 수 있습니다.
+  - Then, compare other sensor data by use of data analysis.

 <br>